cilium/cilium/Documentation/helm-values.rst

      - Enable healthcheck nodePort server for NodePort services
      - bool
      - ``true``
+   * - :spelling:ignore:`nodePort.enableHealthCheckLoadBalancerIP`
+     - Enable access of the healthcheck nodePort on the LoadBalancerIP.
+Needs EnableHealthCheck to be enabled
+     - bool
+     - ``false``
    * - :spelling:ignore:`nodePort.enabled`
      - Enable the Cilium NodePort service implementation.
      - bool